Pi: In the Mandelbrot set

 An occurrence of π in the fractal called the Mandelbrot set was discovered by David Boll in 1991.
 He examined the behaviour of the Mandelbrot set near the "neck" at (−0.75, 0).
 When the number of iterations until divergence for the point (−0.75, ε) is multiplied by ε, the result approaches π as ε approaches zero.
 The point (0.25 + ε, 0) at the cusp of the large "valley" on the right side of the Mandelbrot set behaves similarly: the number of iterations until divergence multiplied by the square root of ε tends to π.

 Outside mathematics

 Describing physical phenomena

-Although not a physical constant, π appears routinely in equations describing fundamental principles of the universe, often because of π's relationship to the circle and to spherical coordinate systems.
+Although not a physical constant, π appears routinely in equations describing physical phenomena, often because of π's relationship to the circle and to spherical coordinate systems.
 A simple formula from the field of classical mechanics gives the approximate period T of a simple pendulum of length L, swinging with a small amplitude (g is the earth's gravitational acceleration):